Global-Lingo/BlackbirdCustomOpenAI/README.md

 ### Translation

 - **Translate** Translates file content from a CMS or file storage and outputs localized content for compatible actions.
 Advanced settings: **Source language**: Override the source language if it is not already set in the file. **Output file handling**: Determine the format of the output file.
-The default Blackbird behavior is to convert to XLIFF for future steps. **Additional instructions**: Additional instructions to guide the translation. **Bucket size**: Number of source texts to translate at once (default 1500).
+The default Blackbird behavior is to convert to XLIFF for future steps. **Additional instructions**: Additional instructions to guide the translation. **Bucket size**: Approximate maximum source tokens per translation bucket (default 4000).
 - **Translate in background** Starts background translation for a file and outputs a batch ID to download results later.
 - **Translate text** Outputs localized text for the provided input text.